explore-ml-iemk/explore-ml-iemk.github.io/README.md

 # Explore-ML Website

-This is the website for the ExploreML 2020.
+This repository contains the code for the website of the ExploreML-IEM 2020.

 ## Setting up locally
 There is a docker-compose file to help you out with your local installation.
 Here are the instructions for local setup using docker: